NorianGuernine/AES-python/README.md

 # AES-python
-AES with encryption and decryption for files using 128 bit key size Project developed with Python version 3.6.8 and numpy version 1.18.1
+AES with encryption and decryption for files using 128 bit key size Project developed with Python version 3.6.8 and numpy version 1.18.1 You can find an encryption key and files to be encrypted in the file fot test directory.

 ## Code structure
 You can find the code in the src folder